sandstorm-io/sandstorm/docs/using/security-practices.md

 Sandstorm are never just bits, and therefore you cannot leak _capabilities_ via covert channels.

-_**Pre-1.0 Notice:** As of this writing (May 2015), Sandstorm is not yet at 1.0.
+_**Beta Notice:** As of this writing (April 2016), Sandstorm is in beta.
 Key features allowing a user to easily grant an application access to external resources are still in development.
 In order to make Sandstorm more useful to early adopters, we have temporarily opened some intentional holes in our confinement model.
 For example, we have allowed outgoing HTTP to arbitrary servers in order to permit the TinyTiny RSS app to fetch RSS feeds, and we have allowed incoming and outgoing SMTP (with certain restrictions) to allow email clients to work.
 These holes will be closed as soon as the Powerbox UI and drivers make them obsolete, but in the meantime Sandstorm does not yet implement true confinement._

 ### Capability-based Usable Security